 In India, Pune based Motoroyale has decided to add Mondial to its portfolio of niche motorcycles, which already includes Hyosung, Norton, MV Agusta and SWM.
 The Mondial bike it’s chosen to bring into the Indian market is the Mondial HPS 300.

 To put it simply, the HPS is strikingly beautiful.
 In fact, the bike looks more like a custom-built motorcycle instead of a mass produced one.
 Its design DNA beautifully blends the essential aspects of a scrambler and café racer.

-It has a retro round headlight, thick 41mm USD forks, duel hydraulic springs at the rear, a narrow but sharp fuel tank, and handlebar-end mounted rear view mirrors to give it that café racer character.
-Then, it also gets side mounted machine gun dual-exhaust as well as big knobby tyres to add that scrambler flair.
-It also gets a single round instrument cluster, which is identical to the one found on the Scrambler Ducati.
-The overall look of the HPS 300 ends up being very attractive.
+It has a retro round headlight, thick 41mm USD forks, dual hydraulic springs at the rear, a narrow but sharp fuel tank and handlebar-end rear-view mirrors – giving it that café racer character.
+It also has side-mounted machine gun dual-exhaust, as well as big knobby tyres to add that scrambler flair.
+And its single round instrument cluster would certainly remind you of the one found on the Ducati Scrambler.
+The overall look of the HPS 300 is beautiful and attractive.

 Where’s the power?

-The dimensionally small HPS 300 also gets a small engine.
-The single-cylinder 249cc engine packs about 22bhp and 22Nm of torque.
-That sounds pretty sweet, especially since the bike weighs only 130kilograms, but to my amazement I was really disappointed with the engine.
-Personally, I rarely complain about lack of power from any motorcycle engine, but with the Mondial it’s different.
-You see all that power is only accessible at the top-end and you don’t get any bite from the engine anywhere at the bottom or middle revs.
+The dimensionally small HPS 300 also gets a small engine – no surprises there!
+The single-cylinder, 249cc engine packs about 22bhp and 22Nm of torque.
+That sounds pretty sweet, especially since the bike weighs only 130 kilogrammes.
+But, to be honest, I was surprisingly disappointed by the engine.
+I rarely complain about the lack of power from any motorcycle engine, but with the Mondial it’s different.
+You see, all that power is only accessible at the top-end, meaning you don’t get any bite from the engine anywhere at the bottom or middle revs.

 Can it dance?